Subsea Recovery + Naval Contract

 Santa Catalina Island, CA

 Phoenix International, a government contractor who operates the Submarine Rescue Program for the Navy, originally contacted Curtin Maritime in 2011 to execute the subsea recovery of the rescue submarine training target.
-The target, called the False Seat, is a metal frame work with two landing pads weighing 40,000 lbs. and is typically deployed in about 500′ of water off the coast of Catalina Island for annual training exercises.
-Phoenix was looking for a safer and more cost effective way to do the recovery, and after examining the target and conditions, Curtin Maritime fabricated a custom retrieval device that eliminated the need for ROV or diving work.
-Curtin Maritime has had a succesfel retrieval on both his made for a much safer and faster recovery process while providing a significant cost savings to Phoenix and the Navy.
+The target, called the False Seat, is a metal framework with two landing pads weighing 40,000 lbs. and is typically deployed in about 500′ of water off the coast of Catalina Island for annual training exercises.
+Phoenix was looking for a safer and more cost-effective way to do the recovery, and after examining the target and conditions, Curtin Maritime fabricated a custom retrieval device that eliminated the need for ROV or diving work.
+Curtin Maritime has had a successful retrieval on both his made for a much safer and faster recovery process while providing significant cost savings to Phoenix and the Navy.